 There are so many compelling scientific reasons why breakfast is considered the most important meal of the day.
-Breakfast sets the pace for your metabolism, it packs your body with the necessary energy for the day’s work, it curbs cravings and helps prevent overeating, and supports healthy blood sugar levels.
+Breakfast sets the pace for your metabolism.
+It packs your body with the necessary energy for the day’s work, curbs cravings, helps prevent overeating, and supports healthy blood sugar levels.
 These are just a few reasons behind this popular belief.
 But did you know that what you drink before your meal can be just as important?
 You should not just be thinking of your breakfast food but your healthy morning drink as well!

 Warm Water on an Empty Stomach

-Warm water on an empty stomach is still the most natural and easiest, yet beneficial drink in the morning.
+Warm water on an empty stomach is still the most natural and effortless yet beneficial drink in the morning.
 Both western and traditional medicine practitioners would agree that drinking this first thing when you wake up is good for the body.
-In fact, the Japanese medical society encourages this practice as they believe it can help alleviate headaches, body aches, cardiovascular diseases, respiratory diseases, gastrointestinal symptoms, kidney diseases, metabolic disorders, as well as conditions related to the eyes, ears, nose, and throat.
+In fact, the Japanese medical society encourages this practice as they believe it can help alleviate headaches, body aches, cardiovascular diseases, respiratory diseases, gastrointestinal symptoms, kidney diseases, metabolic disorders, and conditions related to the eyes, ears, nose, and throat.

 5 Easy and Healthy Morning Drinks